 3. Church accounting services reduce the risk of fraud

 According to a study by the Association of Certified Fraud Examiners (ACFE) published in 2016, over 30% of fraud cases occur in organizations with fewer than 100 employees and, on average, small organizations had 49.2% fewer controls in place to prevent fraud.
-An outsourced accountant has experience with implementing strong internal controls and because they’re impartial, they can help reduce these risks.
+An outsourced accountant has experience implementing strong internal controls, and because they’re impartial, they can help reduce these risks.

 4. Save time

-You have a million-and-one-things you have to do each day to keep your organization running, and your expertise in those areas is a much more efficient use of your time.
+You have a million things you have to do each day to keep your organization running, and your expertise in those areas is a much more efficient use of your time.
 Having an outsourced bookkeeper can free up this administrative task, so you can spend your energy focusing on achieving your mission and managing the day-to-day operations.
-Another time-savings benefit is that you can hire a bookkeeper for an amount of time you determine.
+Another benefit is you can hire a bookkeeper for an amount of time you determine.
 As mentioned in this article by entrepeneur.com, many businesses might only see their bookkeeper once a year, during tax season.

 5. More consistency

 Most churches have a treasurer or volunteer who helps with the books, but these people tend to come and go.
 Outsourcing with church accounting services means you won’t worry about scrambling to find help at the last minute.
 You won’t fall behind while you wait for a new bookkeeper, train incoming volunteers, or fix costly mistakes made by people who are still learning the ropes.

 6. Church accounting services improve processes